Pankajtanwarbanna/pankajtanwarbanna/articles/proxy-vs-reverse-proxy-using-a-real-life-example.md

 date: '2021-03-24'
 tags: ['system design']
 draft: false
-summary: 'I am sure, you must have heard of Proxy and reverse proxy server.
+summary: I am sure, you must have heard of Proxy and reverse proxy server.
 This is a very important topic, when we talk about backend engineering & computer networking.
-Some times it's very confusing to find the exact difference between both of them.'
+Some times it's very confusing to find the exact difference between both of them.
 author: the2ndfloorguy
 ---